-** Magdalene is not ordinarily able to offer remote interviews by Skype (or similar), but special provision is being made for the coming (2020-21) interview round due to the Covid-19 pandemic.
-In order to minimise Covid-related risk to our applicants, students, and staff in the coming undergraduate admissions round, we are making plans to interview applicants this year without requiring them to travel to Cambridge in December.
-We will release further details about alternative arrangements as soon as we can. **
+** Magdalene is not ordinarily able to offer remote interviews by Skype (or similar), but special provision is being made for the 2020-21 interview round due to the Covid-19 pandemic.
+In order to minimise Covid-related risk to our applicants, students, and staff in the current undergraduate admissions round, we are making plans to interview applicants this year without requiring them to travel to Cambridge in December.
+Applicants invited to interview will receive details about the alternative arrangements via email. **

 What Happens at Interview?